Mary Had a Little Boy: Chart performance

-"Mary Had a Little Boy" was quite successful on the charts on several continents, peaking at number-one in Zimbabwe and on the RPM Dance/Urban chart in Canada.
-In Europe, it peaked within the top 10 in Austria, Belgium, Finland, Germany, Ireland, the Netherlands, Spain, Sweden, Switzerland and the United Kingdom.
-In the latter, the single reached number eight in its third week on the UK Singles Chart, on December 16, 1990.
-It spent two weeks at that position.
-Additionally, it climbed into the top 20 in Italy, reaching number 19.
-In the US, "Mary Had a Little Boy" charted on the Billboard Dance Club Songs chart, peaking at number four.
-In New Zealand and Australia, it went to number 13 and 18.
+"Mary Had a Little Boy" peaked at number one in Zimbabwe and on the RPM Dance/Urban chart in Canada.
+In Europe, it peaked within the top 10 in Austria, Belgium, Finland, Germany, Ireland, Luxembourg, the Netherlands, Spain, Sweden, Switzerland and the United Kingdom.
+In the latter country, the single reached number eight during its third week on the UK Singles Chart, on 16 December 1990.
+Additionally, it entered the top 20 in Italy, reaching number 19.
+In the United States, "Mary Had a Little Boy" charted on the Billboard Dance Club Play chart, peaking at number four.
+In New Zealand and Australia, it peaked at numbers 13 and 18, respectively.